48 hours on Rabbit Island

 This time, when I went with my niece, Emma, I decided to book a cabin for an overnighter (which turned into two) and discovered a little slice of paradise.

 In the late afternoons, warm sea breezes whisper across a 250-meter beach that is occupied by no more than 20 people (I counted them).
-Restaurants offer $2 Happy Hour mojitos, piña coladas and margaritas and you have your own private viewing of the sun as it sinks into the sea in a blaze of orange and red, streaking the sky with dazzling hues of pink and purplersz_sunset
+Restaurants offer $2 Happy Hour mojitos, piña coladas and margaritas and you have your own private viewing of the sun as it sinks into the sea in a blaze of orange and red, streaking the sky with dazzling hues of pink and purple

 Taking advantage of the solitude, Emma and I indulged in an early evening $7 an hour beachfront massage (offered on wooden platforms facing the sea till 6pm) then reclined on lounge chairs sipping cocktails with our feet in the waves as the sun kissed the horizon.
 A couple of sandy dogs sniffed around our feet and the only sounds came from the surf, the breeze and the Khmer cooks chatting to staff as they prepared the evening meal.